ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 See section [Choosing index type and size](https://docs.pinecone.io/docs/choosing-index-type-and-size) of  the Pinecone docs.

-Now we onitialize the Pinecone client with the API key and the environment
+Now we initialize the Pinecone client with the API key and the environment.
+The environment is the string (s.t. like `us-west1-gcp-free`) you see  in the [Pinecone console](https://app.pinecone.io/).
+If you don't specify an environment, the client will use the default environment.

 ```js
 const client = new PineconeClient();